 Limits of Anger Management Counseling

 Anger management counseling can help you gain control and perspective over your reactions to triggering events.
-You and your therapist start by exploring what triggers you and the underlying issues associated with them.
-After you are aware of what makes you angry, you learn to control how you react to these situations.
+You and your therapist start by exploring what triggers you and their underlying issues.
+After you know what makes you angry, you learn to control how you react to these situations.
 The goal is not to remove anger from your life entirely but to understand the difference between constructive anger and destructive anger.